If you've ever felt the frustration of managing multiple online accounts, whether…

 Now, set up your Magento to Shopify migration by clicking on Cart2Cart’s “Start Migration” button.

-The “Start Migration” button launches a migration set up wizard, where you’d have to specify your Magento-based source store, and also, set up its corresponding Connection Bridge.
+The “Start Migration” button launches a migration setup wizard, where you’d have to specify your Magento-based source store and also set up its corresponding Connection Bridge.

 Upon completion, the next phase involves creating a source Connection Bridge, which will eventually act as a principal data export point between two Platforms.